Mariunil/ros2-opcua/README.md

 Development stopped.
 Roadmap is mapped below.

-    Stage 6   - Impelemnt the semantic information model of OPC UA properly by modelling devices with a proper component hierarchy with self-descriptive information.
+    Stage 6   - Implement the semantic information model of OPC UA properly by modelling devices with a proper component hierarchy with self-descriptive information.